MohdAzzam/reading-notes/read02b.md

 # **Congratulation!!** you learned new stuff

-you can share this infromation with your friends just copy this link !! https://mohdazzam.github.io/-reading-notes/read02b
+you can share this information with your friends just copy this link !! https://mohdazzam.github.io/-reading-notes/read02b

 also you can go back to our Home page  [Markdown](https://mohdazzam.github.io/-reading-notes)